Jacob R. Day: Maryland Secretary of Housing

-Day lives in the Camden neighborhood of Salisbury with his daughters named Lilly and Olivia.
+During the 2024 legislative session, Day testified on the Moore administration's bills to increase federal funding and reducing barriers for affordable housing projects in the state, especially those around commuter rail stations, as well as legislation establishing a "Tenant's Bill of Rights" and providing additional protections to renters against evictions.
+These bills passed and were signed into law.
+He also expressed skepticism toward proposals to impose rent caps to address the state's housing crisis, suggesting that it could dissuade developers from building more housing in Maryland, but added that he would not rule out a statewide rent stabilization measure in the future.

+During the 2025 legislative session, Day supported the Housing for Jobs Act, which would have prevented local governments from blocking or stalling new development projects.
+The Housing for Jobs Act faced opposition from the Maryland Association of Counties, which expressed concerns that the bill would force counties to approve housing in some situations, prompting legislators to rewrite the bill into the Housing Development Act, which would have assigned housing production targets to each county and provided five-year protections to a project's development rights.
+The Housing Development Act failed to pass out of the Maryland General Assembly.

 Political positions

 Environment

 In April 2017, Day said he opposed the Trump administration's decision to cut funding toward Chesapeake Bay cleanup programs from the federal budget.
 In October 2021, he attended a virtual discussion hosted by U.S. Senator Ben Cardin, where he emphasized the need for federal and state support to support their climate change mitigation and resiliency plans.

 In November 2022, Day signed into law a city ordinance that would ban plastic bags in retail stores and restaurants.
-The ban will go into effect on July 1, 2023.
+The ban went into effect on July 1, 2023.

 Labor

 In May 2022, Day said he supported a proposed charter amendment to extend collective bargaining rights to all city employees.
 The charter amendment was unanimously approved by the Salisbury City Council in September 2022.